Kaileshwaran13/CS50-Python/README.md

-#### Video Demo: 👀

 ---

 # String Calculator

-This project is a simple calculator implementation that operates on strings, focusing on basic arithmetic operations.
-The input is provided as strings, and the program determines the operation type through string splitting.
-The supported operations include:
+#### Video Demo: 👀 [Link to Video Demo]

+This project introduces a versatile string calculator, offering a user-friendly interface for basic arithmetic operations using string inputs.
+Emphasizing simplicity and adaptability, this calculator enables users to perform calculations seamlessly through expressive string-based expressions.
+The supported arithmetic operations include:

 - Addition (Add)
 - Subtraction (Sub)
 - Multiplication (Mul)
 - Division (Div)

-The string input is then converted into float-based variables, allowing for decimal values to enhance precision and accuracy in arithmetic calculations.
+To enhance precision and accommodate decimal values in calculations, input strings are intelligently converted into float-based variables.

 ## Usage

-To use the calculator, provide input strings in the following format:
+Navigating the calculator is intuitive.
+Input strings using the following format:

 ```python
 calculator.calculate("num1 operation num2")
 ```

-Replace "num1" and "num2" with the numerical values you want to operate on and "operation" with one of the supported operations.
+Replace "num1" and "num2" with the numerical values for the desired operation, and "operation" with one of the supported operations.

 Example: